OpenGAteX01/data-analyst/README.md

     Scheduled automation: The ETL pipeline was scheduled to run automatically, allowing new data to be processed and analyzed without manual intervention.

 Step 4: Data Governance and Privacy

 ![image](https://github.com/user-attachments/assets/a1c61e22-9027-484b-bc89-7cac4eecbb1d)
+/
 ![image](https://github.com/user-attachments/assets/32d84578-3ae9-42b4-b06c-bba3718e127c)

+/
 Data governance was a top priority for this project:

     I set up a trusted zone in the S3 bucket where only verified and validated data was stored after the ETL process.
     AWS Glue was used to continuously monitor data quality and ensure privacy standards were met, especially by detecting and eliminating sensitive information from the dataset.
     A visual ETL workflow was designed to provide real-time monitoring of jobs and transformations.

-Step 5: Data Analysis Using AWS Athena
+Step 5: Data Analysis Using AWS Athena.
+/
 ![image](https://github.com/user-attachments/assets/c9aec79e-b053-4d22-a04f-dfa0fda6a5e1)
+/
 ![image](https://github.com/user-attachments/assets/ba003650-ba22-4a11-9e1b-22028d9c34d4)
+/
 ![image](https://github.com/user-attachments/assets/99df89b6-f775-44a1-bbb8-17032e4291d1)

+/
 Once the data was prepared and loaded into the curated folder, I used AWS Athena for querying and analysis:

     The key analysis involved calculating the total tax levy for each legal type (LAND and STRATA).